-2.17 Water Lube Operation
+2.18 Water Lube Operation

-See Figure 2-12.
+See Figure 2-15.
 The Water Lube System keeps the blade clean.
 Water flows from a 5-gallon (18.9 liter) bottle through a hose to the blade guide where the blade enters the log.
 A valve in the bottle cap controls the amount of water flow.

-Super models include a solenoid valve that will automatically start the water flow when the power feed is activated in the forward direction.
+LT70 Series sawmills include a solenoid valve that will automatically start the water flow when the power feed is activated in the forward direction.
 The solenoid will stop the water flow when the feed switch is returned to the neutral position.